 ` Oh, and hearing numbers in one's head also relates to Devlin's very interesting friend who can calculate the square root of six-digit numbers in his head:

 A few years ago I attended a luncheon in which Benjamin was giving a demonstration of his arithmetical skill.
 Just before he was due to begin, he asked the organizers to have the air conditioning turned off.
 While we were waiting for that to be done, Benjamin explained that the hum of the system would interfere with his calculations.
 “I recite the numbers in my head to store them during the calculation,” he said.
 “I have to be able to hear them, othewise I forget them.
 Certain noises get in the way.”
-In other words, one of Benjamin’s “secrets” as a human calculator is his highly efficient use of linguistc patterns – the sounds of the numbers as they echo in his mind.
+In other words, one of Benjamin’s “secrets” as a human calculator is his highly efficient use of linguistc patterns – the sounds of the numbers as they echo in his mind.` Of course, the memorization of numbers also can be improved when they mean something to you – dates, ID numbers, pi, any number that might have meaning to you can help you remember other numbers!

 ` Having practicality and meaning are actually what push people to do math... hence the Brazillian children who were so good at doing math in their head while selling fruit even though they weren’t so good at math problems on paper.
 The same is true for shoppers, shippers, carpenters and bowling-scorers - including highly uneducated ones!